The future of Avonmore Primary School

 What happens to the children while the new school is being built?

-A number of different options were discussed and the former Queensmill School site on Mund Street has been identified as suitable.
+A number of different options were discussed and the former Queensmill School site on Mund Street has been identified as suitable temporary location.

-It is approximately 13 minutes walk away from Avonmore Primary school and the pupils will move there for the duration of the build.
-View Google map showing Avonmore and Queensmill
+It is approximately 13 minutes walk away from Avonmore Primary School and the pupils will move there for the duration of the build.
+View a Google Map showing Avonmore and Queensmill.

-It is a purpose built secondary school that was decommissioned years ago due to falling pupil roll.
+It is a purpose-built special school that was decommissioned in 2015.
 Most recently it has temporarily been used by Fulham Boys School while their new school was being constructed.

-Both the council and the school consider there are many positives for the school moving to a different site during the construction.
+The council and the school both believe that there are many positives for the school moving to a different site during the construction.
 It should minimise disruption and guarantees all children and staff remain on the same site.
 It also means there is no need for the use of porta-cabins as classrooms or offices.

 Is it practical for a school and new housing to be located together on the same site?

-The scheme will be of the highest quality and by having a design team of different specialities we believe we are able to create a vibrant new mixed development where both the school and residential buildings work in harmony with each other.
+The scheme will be of the highest quality and by having a design team of different specialities we believe we are able to create an excellent new mixed development where both the school and residential buildings work in harmony with each other.

 Would there be a loss of playground space?

-There will be more school friendly outdoor spaces.
-Areas of the existing playground space are not currently well used or accessible to the children, and the new proposals make maximum use of the site and provide a better outdoor play area.
-The proposed playground space will be of a much higher quality with many new and enhanced features.
+Areas of the existing playground space are not currently well used or accessible to the children.
+The new proposals make maximum use of the site and the proposed playground space will be of a much higher quality with many new, diverse and enhanced features in line with the school's curriculum and representing the school community.

-In addition, as part of the new school design there is also the introduction of a new 2-court court sports hall which will ensure the school can successfully deliver their sports focused curriculum.
-This space will also be opened up outside of school hours for use by the wider community.
+In addition, as part of the new school design there is also the introduction of a new sports hall which will ensure the school can successfully deliver their sports focused curriculum.
+This space will also be available to use by the wider community outside of school hours

 How would the school be kept secure?

-This is a priority and the current state of the buildings are not as secure as we would all like.
-The security of the school and its pupils is a key consideration and one of the fundamental design principles which has been considered from the outset.
+The security of the school and its pupils is a priority and has been a key consideration and one of the fundamental design principles from the outset.
 The strategy to keep the residential and school buildings entirely separate will ensure this, with the school having its own secure and controlled entrance and exit points.

-What would be done to protect adjacent residents during the construction period?
+What would be done to minimise disruption for neighbouring residents during the construction?

-It is inevitable that there will be some disruption during a project of this scale and we apologise in advance for that.
+It is inevitable that there will be some disruption during a project of this scale, and we apologise in advance.
+However, we will do everything we can to minimise inconvenience for residents during the demolition and construction phases of the project.

 A detailed plan will be developed to minimise disruption during the construction period.
-This will include a Traffic Management Plan to ensure that construction vehicle traffic to and from the site is managed appropriately.
+This will include:

 Due to the proximity of existing public transport links, the development is proposed to be car-free.
-This is in line with policy contained within the Council’s Local Plan and the Mayor’s London Plan.
+This is in line with the policies in the council's Local Plan and the Mayor's London Plan.

-The only car parking spaces to be provided on the site will be for dedicated Blue Badge holders only.
-Otherwise all of the new homes (genuinely affordable and private sale), like with many recent schemes in the borough, will not be provided with a car parking space and will not be granted a parking permit for the surrounding area.
+The only car parking spaces to be provided in the immediate vicinity will be for the 10 per cent of accessible homes, which will be for dedicated Blue Badge holders.
+Otherwise, the remaining new homes (affordable and private sale), like with many recent schemes in the borough, will not be provided with a car parking space and will not be granted a parking permit for the local area.

 How would the wider community benefit from the proposal?

 Improving schools and education benefits everybody.
 More affordable homes for local people also benefits the whole community.
-As well as providing a high-quality new school and genuinely affordable housing to help meet the borough’s housing need, the intention is for the enhanced school facilities, such as the new sports hall, to be made available to the local community and community groups for use outside of school hours.
+As well as providing a high-quality new school and affordable housing to help local families stay in the area.
+The intention is for the enhanced school facilities, such as the new sports hall, to be made available to the local community and community groups for use outside of school hours.

 Why is Gordon Cottage proposed for removal?

-Gordon Cottage is a two storey house located on the site which was built in the 19th century.
-It has been identified as a locally listed ‘Building of Merit’.
-It was previously part of a terraced row of houses which over time have been demolished and Gordon Cottage now stands alone.
-It is currently used by the school, but it does not suit their needs and there remains no original features internally.
+Gordon Cottage is a two-storey house located on the site which was built in the 19th century.
+It has been identified as a locally listed 'Building of Merit'.
+It was previously part of a terraced row of houses which over time have been demolished.

-The council and the project team have carefully considered and reviewed the impact of both retaining and removing the Cottage.
-Unfortunately, it is not possible keep Gordon Cottage and meet the financial requirements needed to deliver a new school on the site.
-On balance, the design team also consider there is an opportunity to create a new residential building here which will better respond to the surrounding character of the area and the more prevalent mansion block typology.
+The council and the project team have carefully considered and reviewed the impact of both retaining and removing the cottage.
+Unfortunately, it is not possible to keep Gordon Cottage and meet the financial requirements needed to deliver a new school on the site.
+On balance, the design team also consider there is an opportunity to create a new residential building here which responds to the surrounding character of the area and the local mansion blocks.

 How would the design respond to the site and the surrounding areas historic character?